 As humans, we all get stressed at times, right?
 Prolonged periods of stress, however, can damage the body.
 Excessive stress can work against diabetes by increasing glucose levels.
 Stress hormones increase the release of glucose into the bloodstream and can increase heart rate and blood pressure which causes strain on the heart and blood vessels.
 In addition, stress can cause negative emotions, impair sound thinking and might cause compulsive eating or poor food choices.
 So, can you see how stress management is wise for diabetes?

 Diabetes Distress (DD) refers to significant negative psychological reactions related to the emotional burdens and worries specific to having to manage a complicated and demanding disease such as diabetes (ref).
 Ask yourself if you are experiencing excessive stress.
-Are you having signs and symptoms of ongoing stress such as headaches, fatigue or irritability?

 If you live with diabetes yourself, or as a caregiver or family member, create an arsenal of stress-busting strategies.
 Some ideas to consider:

 If you live with diabetes, I hope you keep learning and practicing strategies on your journey to making life smoother and more stress-free!Diabetes->Health